MoAbyari/Cov-Info/README.md

 ## Inspiration

-* Representing updated info of NSW COVID-19 stats
+* To Represente updated info of NSW COVID-19 stats
 * To become more familiar with the challenges of a team environment throughout the development lifecycle.
 * To predefine the design and wireframe using Pigma.
 * To get more practice with Node.js and Vue.js as well as the challenges of utilising a live map, using GeoJson, tiling and colour-coding the map.